-Mafs - Plan 9 userspace file system
+M[a]fs - Plan 9 userspace file systems

-Mafs wants you to be able to understand it, so you can be self-sufficient and fix a crash at two in the morning or satisfy your desire for speed or a feature.
-This empowerment is priceless as software literacy rises and leaner teams dominate.
+Mfs and Mafs wants you to be able to understand it, so you can be self-sufficient and fix a crash at two in the morning or satisfy your need for speed or a feature.
+This empowerment is priceless for those with skin in the game.

-Mafs is a user space file system to provide system stability and security.
-It is based on kfs.
+Mfs and Mafs are user space file systems to provide system stability and security.
+They are based on kfs.